 Determining child custody can be one of the most contentious parts of a divorce.
 Not only are parents fighting to see their children as much as they can, but they are also often fighting over the related issue of child support.
 To make matters worse, custody disputes can linger for years if one parent refuses to follow the custody schedule or if the parents revisit the issue by modifying child custody after it is entered.
-If you are fighting for custody for the first time or seeking to modify child custody, these are the factors courts in Washington consider when determining child custody.
+If you are fighting for custody for the first time or seeking to modify child custody, these are the factors courts consider when determining child custody in Washington.

 In Washington, courts are allowed to grant sole decision-making authority to a single parent or mutual decisions-making authority to both parents.
 This authority encompasses the ability to make major life decisions such as where a child goes to school, what doctors are responsible for a child’s medical care, or whether the child will follow a certain religious faith and, if so, which faith.

 When courts are faced with determining how to divide legal custody, they must consider the following 4 factors:

 - Whether one of the parents has abandoned the child, neglected the child, abused the child, or been convicted of certain violent criminal offenses;

 - What is both parents’ history of participating in major life decisions for the child;

 - Whether the parents have demonstrated the ability and desire to cooperate with one another in making major life decisions; and

 - How close the parents are to one another (if it affects their ability to make timely mutual decisions.